shaun-ricketts/Tour-de-France-Top-20-Predictor/README.md

 ## Introduction

 The aim of this project is to predict the final standings of the Tour de France.
-Initially, I planned to use a linear model to predict each rider’s overall time, with a top-20 likelihood prediction as a secondary feature.
-However, after testing multiple approaches, I found that logistic models outperformed linear ones in predicting whether a rider would finish inside the top 20.
-As a result, I made this the primary focus of the project.
+Initially, I planned to use a linear regression model to predict each rider’s overall position, with a secondary feature estimating their likelihood of finishing in the top 20.
+However, I found that treating this as a classification task, i.e. likelihood of finishing top 20, gave better results than trying to model exact finishing position.
+As a result, I shifted the project’s primary focus to classification.

 All of the data was self-collected via web scraping scripts I wrote using the cycling database site firstcycling.com. *(Note: the scraping code is not included in this repository.)*